Shanghai and Hong Kong to vie for second and third positions in 2017 global IPO fundraising race

 With a pipeline of more than 180 companies that have submitted IPO applications, Deloitte forecasts Hong Kong can readily conclude with 140-150 IPOs by the end of the year.
 However, the Firm's analysis indicates that the attainment of a level of IPO proceedings of approximately HK$130 billion-150 billion for 2017 is still subject to factors including favorable global macroeconomic conditions such as expectation over a potential delay in the timetable of U.S. interest rate hikes, U.S. tax reform, and China's 19th Communist Party Congress and whether another huge IPO is completed before the end of year.
 However, the impact of the Belt and Road Initiative and the high overall market valuation is likely to lure more overseas infrastructure and property-related companies and international businesses to explore listing opportunities in Hong Kong.

 Mr. Au also welcomes the strong ongoing support from both the government and regulators for policies and measures such as a plan for developing the cluster of cities in the Guangdong-Hong Kong-Macau Greater Bay Area and the Lok Ma Chau Loop as well as market consultations on enhancing Hong Kong's listing regime.
-These developments in aggregate are believed to help strengthen the ecosystem of the city's new economy and high growth sectors and the position of Hong Kong as a preferred listing and financing platform.
-In the longer run, the competitiveness of Hong Kong's IPO market can be sharpened through greater capital inflow into these projects and business segments.
+These developments in aggregate are believed to help strengthen the ecosystem of the city's new economy and

 As for the outlook of Mainland's new listing market, the trends that were observed in the previous quarters are likely to be maintained moving forward.
 These include the dominance of small and medium manufacturing and technology companies in terms of the number of upcoming new listings and fast pace of IPOs under the existing regulatory regime.
 Deloitte, therefore, anticipates the Chinese Mainland to finish 2017 with about 420-480 IPOs raising approximately RMB220-250 billion.